Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables

 where

 The above estimator is intractable to compute for two reasons: \begin{enumerate} \item Estimating $q_\phi(z_n | x_n)$ requires samples from $p(y_n | x_n)$ (the posterior predictive).
-To sample from $p(y_n | x_n)$ one already needs to have a good estimate of the posterior; however, given a good estimate of $p(y_n | x_n)$, there would be no need to estimate $I(x; z)$ in the first place.
+To sample from $p(y_n | x_n)$ one already needs to have a good estimate of the posterior; however, given a good estimate of $p(y_n | x_n)$, there would be no need to estimate $I_\phi(x; z)$ in the first place.
 Alternatively, to sample from $p(y_n | x_n)$, one needs multiple observations of $y$ for the same $x$, which we do not have.
-As such we are forced to estimate $q_\phi(z_n | x_n)$ with a single sample from $p(y_n | x_n)$, giving us $q_\phi(z_n | x_n, y_n)$ as the approximation.
-As a result, it is not possible to estimate $I(x; z)$ without bias. \item The nested expectations above require too many samples for a low-variance estimator of the gradient of $I(x; z)$. \end{enumerate}
+As such we are forced to estimate $q_\phi(z_n | x_n)$ with the single observation we have $(x_n, y_n)$, giving us $q_\phi(z_n | x_n, y_n)$ as the approximation.
+As a result, it is not possible to estimate $I_\phi(x; z)$ without bias. \item The nested expectations above require too many samples for a low-variance estimator of the gradient of $I_\phi(x; z)$. \end{enumerate}

-Thus, instead of using a traditional divergence, we choose to minimize a proxy.
+\paragraph{Defining a computationally efficient, differentiable proxy.} Instead of using a traditional divergence to estimate $I_\phi(x; z)$, we choose to minimize a proxy.
 Minimizing a proxy, however, also comes with challenges.
 There generally do not exist differentiable analytic forms for common measures of dependence such as mutual information, thus necessitating the use of upper/lower-bounds ~\citep{Dieng2018}.
-Moreover, in using lower bounds (e.g. MINE~\citep{belghazi2018mine}), we found that even if the bound is tight for fixed variational parameters, these estimators needs to be re-trained even when the variational means are adjusted by a gradient step.
+Moreover, in using lower bounds (e.g. MINE~\citep{belghazi2018mine}), we found that even if the bound is tight for fixed variational parameters, these estimators need to be re-trained even when the variational means are adjusted by a gradient step.
 We found this is prohibitively expensive to compute in practice.

-Finally, as a proxy for $I(x; z)$, we penalize the correlation between $x$ and the variational means of $z$ as well as the correlation between $y$ and the variational means of $z$:
+As such, as a proxy for $I_\phi(x; z)$, we penalize the correlation between $x$ and the variational means of $z$ as well as the correlation between $y$ and the variational means of $z$: